defpackage defined-package-name [[!option]] ⇒ package

 violated, an error of type program-error should be signaled.

-For the :shadowing-import-from
+For the :shadowing-import-from and :import-from options,

 a correctable error of type package-error